arsaliftikhar/arsaliftikhar/README.md

 - 👋 Hi, I’m @arsaliftikhar
-- 👀 I’m interested to develop professional web applications
+- 👀 I’m interested in developing professional web applications
-- 🌱 I’m currently learning latest web technologies
+- 🌱 I’m currently learning the latest web technologies
-- 📫 Contact me any time on my fiverr account arsal_group
+- 📫 Contact me any time on my Fiverr account arsal_group

 <!---
 arsaliftikhar/arsaliftikhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.